I received samples from Natracare for this post; all opinions are my own.

 Where should you begin?
 That depends on where your child is at with her life skills.
 Here is a list that can help you prepare her, even if you are at the beginning of this journey.

 1. Potty train your autistic tween first.

 If your child, like many kids with autism, is approaching her teen years and not yet fully potty trained, create a plan to address this issue first.
 It doesn’t have to be done first, but it will make period training easier.
 Here’s what you should do:

 - Heal the Gut

-Please note that since we have been on the gluten, casein and soy free diet, my daughter no longer had the loose stools that many parent frequently see from their autistic children.
+Please note that since we have been on the gluten, casein and soy free diet, my daughter no longer had the loose stools that many parents frequently see from their autistic children.
 If your child still experiences loose stools, potty training will be even more challenging.
 Secondly, we did the GAPS diet (full only) too so that, along with homeopathy to detox her system, and that went a long way to healing her gut even more.
 Once the gut is doing better, you can focus on the behaviors.

 - Find the Payoff

 If you are seeing stool improvement, take that as a good sign, but if your child is still resistant to some or all of the toileting skills she requires, she may have a payoff from having you change her diaper.
 A friend who is an expert in this area gave me this tip.
 If changing her diaper involves some kind of play exercise she remembers fondly, then you need to take steps to shut that down.
 We stopped changing her on the floor, positioned her in the bathroom when she felt the urge and eliminated diapers altogether.
 It took some time and a few mishaps but I’m calling this a success!
 What is holding your child up from potty training?

 Learn more about potty training for kids who are hard to train.